danielschlachta/vm/README.md

 For this to not lead to inconsistencies, the emulator must not be running;
 vm will refuse to touch the base file if it is.
-Vm can compress both files, but by default it will not compress the base because that might be a lengthy process.
-Plus, if you keep it in an uncompressed state you can still run the archived machine just by copying the `.vmrc` from the parent directory.
+Vm can compress both files, but by default it will not compress the base because that might be a lenthy process.
+Plus, if you keep it in an uncompressed state you can still run the archived machine just by copying the `.vmrc` from the parent directory!

 After that you can call `vm archive` without parameters to quickly update the archive by only copying the current version of the backing file.
 Vm